 - Beat wet ingredients together.
 You need butter, white sugar, brown sugar, egg, and vanilla extract.
 Room temperature butter and egg will mix more evenly into each other, creating a uniform texture among all the cookies.
 Additionally, both whip into a greater volume when at room temperature, producing a softer-crumbed cookie.

 - Combine all ingredients.
 And don’t forget to add the chocolate chips!
 I like to use mini size so there’s more in every bite.

 - Chill the cookie dough in the refrigerator.
 The cookie dough is sticky and unmanageable, so chilling is necessary.
-I always chill it overnight, but 2 hours is just fine.
+Sometimes I chill it overnight, but 2 hours is perfect.
 Chilled cookie dough is not only easy to handle and roll into balls, it also bakes thicker cookies.